iamkavin1674/Autonomous-Navigation-Robot/README.md

 # Autonomous-Navigation-Robot
 A complete ROS 2 navigation stack for an omnidirectional indoor robot, implemented as 14 Python source files + 1 YAML config across 5 directories.

+## 🚧 Project Status

+This project is currently in the development phase.
+The README outlines the planned architecture and algorithms, while implementation is ongoing.

+Some sections (e.g., RL, MPC) represent planned or experimental components.

 ## Project Structure

 ```